-In the first part, in which we take stock of the existing models of wealth inequality, we initially discuss the (mostly analytical) literature aiming to account for the observation that the right tail of the wealth distribution is well approximated by a Pareto distribution.
-This strand of the literature provides the main theoretical underpinning for the mechanism, emphasized in Piketty's book, according to which wealth concentration increases with the difference between the average net rate of return on wealth r and the trend rate of growth of aggregate output g.
+In the first part, in which we take stock of the existing models of wealth inequality, we initially discuss the (mostly analytical) literature aiming to account for the observation that the right tail of the wealth distribution is well approximated by a Pareto distribution.6 This strand of the literature provides the main theoretical underpinning for the mechanism, emphasized in Piketty's book, according to which wealth concentration increases with the difference between the average net rate of return on wealth r and the trend rate of growth of aggregate output g.
 Multiplicative idiosyncratic random shocks to the rate of return on wealth are the main mechanism that generates wealth concentration in this class of models.
 While Piketty sees the rate of output growth as unambiguously reducing wealth concentration, according to some of these models output growth due to TFP increases can either reduce or increase wealth concentration depending on the environment (e.g., Aoki and Nirei, note 6).
-For tractability, this literature abstracts from key aspects of reality, such as the determinants of the heterogeneity in rates of return (for instance due to entrepreneurship and portfolio choice), the life cycle, and the observation that bequests are luxury goods (consistent with the evidence that saving rates are strongly increasing in wealth, as documented by

-Dynan, Skinner, and Zeldes and, more recently, Saez and Zucman.
-In addition, Gabaix et al. show that these models imply a transitional dynamics of wealth concentration that is way too slow to account for its empirical evolution over the past 35 years.
+Dynan, Skinner, and Zeldes7 and, more recently, Saez and Zucman.8 In addition, Gabaix et al.9 show that these models imply a transitional dynamics of wealth concentration that is way too slow to account for its empirical evolution over the past 35 years.